 I received my masters in clinical psychology specializing in LGBTQ Affirmative Therapy (Lesbian, Gay, Bisexual, Transgender, Queer or Questioning) from Antioch University in Los Angeles.
 Working with the LGBTQ communities is deeply personal to me.
 As a member of the community, I have greatly benefited from this approach and know first hand how it works to transform shame and foster empowerment.

 I then went on to earn my doctorate in clinical psychology with an emphasis in multi-cultural and community psychology from the California School of Professional Psychology in Los Angeles.
-I’ve been a psychotherapist for over ten years working mostly with marginalized communities.
+I’ve been a psychotherapist since 2006 working mostly with marginalized communities.
 I’ve trained at agencies like AIDS Project Los Angeles, Los Angeles LGBT Center, South Central Training Consortium and The Los Angeles Children’s Hospital-High Risk Youth Program.
-I’ve also been in private practice for 7 years providing individual, couple’s and group therapy.
+I’ve also been in private practice since 2009 providing individual, couples, and group therapy.
 Before moving to Sacramento, I was the Lead Clinical Supervisor at Didi Hirsch Mental Health Services-Suicide Prevention Center developing and facilitating support groups for Suicide Attempt Survivors and providing suicide prevention trainings all across the United States and Canada.

-My work as a therapist in Sacramento is to provide a safe space for all my clients to experience self-acceptance and transformation toward their ultimate potential.
+As of 2023, I’m reopening Empowered Living Therapy in Cincinnati, Ohio.
+A city I knew years ago when I completed my 4-year undergraduate degree from the University of Cincinnati, College Conservatory of Music.
+I look forward to returning to Cincinnati and continuing to provide a safe space for my clients to experience self-acceptance and transformation into their ultimate potential.
 My training has equipped me to support clients through this process and help them navigate life’s most challenging circumstances.
-Whether you are working on sexual or gender identity issues, depression, loss, anxiety or self-confidence, together we can discover what empowers you and gives your life ultimate purpose and meaning.
+Whether you are working on sexual or gender identity issues, relationships, depression, loss, anxiety or self-confidence, together we can discover what empowers you and gives your life ultimate purpose and meaning.